VIEWER: an extensible visual analytics framework for enhancing mental healthcare: Results

 \subsection{Patient characteristics}

-As of a recent census date on March 25th 2024, VIEWER contains information for all patients (n=409,870) who had a team episode or ward stay at SLaM, where 51,057 were active caseload, namely those currently managed by the Trust.
-Table \ref{tab.patient} summarises patient characteristics for active and inactive/discharged caseload.
+As of a recent census date on March 25th 2024, VIEWER ingested information for all patients (n=409,870) who had a team episode or ward stay at SLaM, where 51,057 were active caseload, namely those currently managed by the Trust.
+Table \ref{tab.patient} summarises the patient characteristics for both active and inactive/discharged caseloads that have been integrated into VIEWER.
 Compared to the inactive caseload, patients in the active caseload tend to younger and have a higher proportion from the Black and Mixed ethnicity groups.
-Also, active caseload has a higher prevalence of severe mental illnesses, such as schizophrenia (ICD 10 code F2), bipolar disorder (F31) and major depressive disorder, and a higher proportion of living in the SLaM catchment area.
+Also, active caseload has a higher prevalence of severe mental health conditions, such as schizophrenia (ICD 10 code F2), bipolar disorder (F31) and major depressive disorder, and a higher proportion of living in the SLaM catchment area.